Aarong93/Kickstarter-Clone/README.md

 - View detailed show page for published projects
 - Contribute to projects and pick rewards
 - Create and edit your own projects
-- Upload images for your own projects
+- Upload images for your own projectsf
 - View created and backed projects on profile page

-##To-do
+##To-do:

 - [ ] Save searches and rerun them if user presses back after searching
 - [ ] Show rewards earned on backed projects page